Timea's Kitchen

 Now add the sliced onions to the livers.
 Season with a teaspoon of sea salt, mix, and let them cook covered for another ten minutes.

-Turkey Liver Pate-Sliced Onions Over the Soteed Livers in the Pan
+Sliced Onions Over the Sauteed Livers in the Pan

 You will see that the onion has softened and the livers are perfectly cooked.
 Remove the lid and let them cool almost completely.